-Alvopetro's business supports a reduction in GHGs by enabling end users to switch from fuel oil to natural gas.
-While Alvopetro is pleased to provide a positive contribution to mitigating climate change and, as part of the Company's long-term strategy is focused on increasing natural gas supply overall in Bahia state, to further support GHG reductions, Alvopetro recognizes there is an opportunity to reduce its own footprint and focuses its efforts to minimize its environmental footprint.
+While Alvopetro's long-term strategy in Brazil is focused on increasing natural gas supply overall in Bahia state, Alvopetro recognizes there is an opportunity to minimize its environmental footprint.
 With respect to pipeline installation, Alvopetro followed existing rights-of-way or used directional boring wherever possible.
 Alvopetro has also committed to reforestation efforts above and beyond what is required by regulations.
 To continuously improve efficiency of operations the Company is working with local regulators, both ANP and INEMA (the local environmental regulator in Bahia state), on reporting specific metrics, and will consolidate this information to report on its environmental impact at a corporate level.